Omak, Washington: Media

 In 1910, C.P.
 Scates established the Omak Chronicle.
 Three years later, it was renamed The Omak-Okanogan County Chronicle and expanded its coverage to the whole county as its primary newspaper.
 In February 1998, an online version was established, which had approximately 170,000 viewers in April 2013.
 Since then, the newspaper has been expanded to serve nearby Ferry County.
 The Okanogan Valley Gazette–Tribune, based in Oroville, and The Wenatchee World, based in Wenatchee, serve Omak as alternative publications.
+Okanogan Living, a monthly lifestyle magazine based in Tonasket, also serves the region.

-John P. and Becki Andrist own three licensed radio stations in the city.
+Becki Andrist owns three licensed radio stations in the city.
 Branded as "Radio Okanogan", KOMW broadcasts an oldies format and serves the entire valley floor, while country music station KNCW (branded as "Okanogan Country Radio" features programming from Citadel Media and Dial Global.
 KZBE also broadcasts programming from Dial Global in the adult contemporary format, while KQWS operates from Washington State University as Northwest Public Radio.

 Omak is well-served by television and radio, with all major U.S. networks and at least five other English-language stations available.
 Omak cable viewers can also receive CHAN-DT (Global Television Network) from Vancouver, British Columbia.
 The nearest major television market area is based in the Seattle metropolitan area.
 The Omak–Okanogan market area includes several broadcast television stations that can be received in the city.
 K17EV-D, channel 17—a broadcast translator of KSPS-TV—is branded as Public Broadcasting Service (PBS), while K07DG, channel 7, rebroadcasts KREM, a CBS affiliate, in the municipality.
 An American Broadcasting Company (ABC) affiliate, KXLY-TV is translated as K09DG in Omak.
 K11DM, channel 11, is a translator of National Broadcasting Company (NBC)'s KHQ-TV, Community television stations, K19AU-D and the Fox Broadcasting Company translator at K31AH-D, are owned by Mountain Licenses and operate from Omak, in addition to a Three Angels Broadcasting Network-owned station, K26GV-D. The Riverside market area is nearby and contains three licensed television stations which can be received, including K08CY, K10DM, and K12CV.